maj157/MD-404/Specifications.md

 }

 // Requires:
-// - opponentBoard is a 2D array of size GRID_SIZE x GRID_SIZE representing the opponent's board.
+// - `opponentBoard` is a valid 2D array of size GRID_SIZE x GRID_SIZE representing the opponent's game board.
-//   - '~' indicates an empty cell, 'o' indicates a missed shot, '*' indicates a hit ship segment,
-//     and other characters represent ship parts.
-// - shipsSunk is a pointer to an integer tracking the number of ships sunk by megaBot.
+// - `shipsSunk` is a valid pointer to an integer tracking the number of ships sunk by MegaBot.
-// - gameOver is a pointer to an integer indicating whether the game is over (1 for game over, 0 otherwise).
+// - `gameOver` is a valid pointer to an integer; it should be set to 1 if the game is over.
+// - Global variables and helper functions used in the function (e.g., `checkShipSunk`, `torpedoAttack`,
+//   `artilleryStrike`, `enqueueNeighbor`, `isNeighborQueueEmpty`, etc.) are properly defined and functional.
+// - `megaBotShots` is a valid 2D array of integers tracking MegaBot's shot history, initialized to 0 for unattempted cells.
+// - `directions` is a valid 2D array defining movement offsets for up, down, left, and right directions.
+// - Torpedo and artillery availability are tracked via `torpedoAvailable`, `artilleryAvailable`, and their respective usage flags.
+// - The `GRID_SIZE` constant is defined and greater than 0.
+// - Helper functions such as `processArtilleryHits`, `checkerboard`, and `markArtilleryImpact` are properly implemented.
+// - A queue for neighboring cells exists with functions `enqueueNeighbor` and `dequeueNeighbor` defined for adding and retrieving cells.
+// - All board cell values are valid (`'~'`, `'o'`, `'*'`, or ship identifiers).
+//
 // Effects:
-// - Executes megaBot's turn, prioritizing moves in the following order:
+// - Manages MegaBot's actions for its turn, prioritizing moves in the following order:
-//   1.
-Fires at unresolved neighboring cells from a queue if any exist.
-//   2.
-Uses torpedo attack if unlocked (after sinking 3 ships) and no unresolved neighbors remain.
-//   3.
-Follows up on consecutive hits for focused sinking of a ship if a previous hit exists.
-//   4.
-Uses artillery strike if unlocked (after sinking 1 ship) and no focused sinking is active.
-//   5.
-Performs checkerboard firing as a default search mechanism if no higher priority action is available.
+//   1. **Neighbor queue processing**: If unresolved neighbors exist, MegaBot fires at them sequentially.
+//   2. **Torpedo usage**: If the torpedo is unlocked and unused, it targets an untouched row or column for a powerful strike.
+//   3. **Focused sinking**: If a previous hit exists (`lastHitRow`, `lastHitCol`), MegaBot follows up to sink the ship by targeting adjacent cells.
+//   4. **Artillery usage**: If the artillery is unlocked and unused, it targets a valid 2x2 grid to maximize damage.
+//   5. **Checkerboard firing**: As a fallback, MegaBot employs a systematic checkerboard search for ships.
-// - Updates the opponent's board and megaBot's shot tracking grid (megaBotShots).
+// - Updates `opponentBoard` with hits ('*') and misses ('o') and modifies MegaBot's shot history (`megaBotShots`) accordingly.
-// - Tracks successful hits and sinks ships by checking neighboring cells and processing focused sinking if needed.
-// - Unlocks special attacks (torpedo and artillery) based on the number of ships sunk.
+// - Unlocks special moves (artillery or torpedo) when conditions are met:
+//   - Artillery is unlocked once after sinking 1 ship.
+//   - Torpedo is unlocked once after sinking 3 ships and remains available until used.
-// - Checks for a win after each move and sets *gameOver to 1 if all ships are sunk.
+// - Ends the game by setting `*gameOver` to 1 and printing "MegaBot wins!" if all ships are sunk (`checkWin`).
+// - Tracks and adjusts the direction (`direction`) of follow-up shots after a hit for focused sinking.
+// - Processes artillery strikes and enqueues neighbors from valid hits in the 2x2 area for future targeting.
-// - Returns early if a win condition is detected or a prioritized action is completed. void megaBotMakeMove(char opponentBoard[GRID_SIZE][GRID_SIZE], int *shipsSunk, int *gameOver) {
+// - Resets focused sinking mode (i.e., `lastHitRow`, `lastHitCol`, `direction`) when all neighbors are resolved or a ship is sunk. void megaBotMakeMove(char opponentBoard[GRID_SIZE][GRID_SIZE], int *shipsSunk, int *gameOver) {
     static int lastHitRow = -1, lastHitCol = -1; // Track the last successful hit
     static int direction = -1;                   // Track the current direction: 0 = up, 1 = down, 2 = left, 3 = right
-    static int artilleryUnlocked = 0;
+    static int artilleryAvailable = 0;           // Artillery available for the next turn static int artilleryUsed = 0;
-    static int torpedoUnlocked = 0;
+    static int torpedoAvailable = 0;             // Torpedo available for the next turn static int torpedoUsed = 0;
-    static int torpedoedRows[GRID_SIZE] = {0}; // Track rows targeted by torpedo (0 = not targeted, 1 = targeted)

-    if (*shipsSunk >= 3)
+    if (*shipsSunk == 1 && artilleryAvailable == 0)
+    {
+        artilleryAvailable = 1;
+        artilleryUsed = 0;
+        printf("MegaBot unlocks Artillery for the next turn!\n");
+    }

+    if (*shipsSunk == 3 && torpedoAvailable == 0 && torpedoUsed == 0)
+    {
-        torpedoUnlocked = 1; // Unlock torpedo after sinking 3 ships
+        torpedoAvailable = 1; // Unlock torpedo for the next turn printf("MegaBot unlocks Torpedo for the next turn!\n");
-    else if (*shipsSunk >= 1)
-        artilleryUnlocked = 1; // Unlock artillery after sinking 1 ship
+    }

     // Priority 1: Process unresolved neighbors from the queue if (!isNeighborQueueEmpty())